-Benchmark-equivalent coverage; (Section 2103(a)(2) and 42 CFR 457.430) Specify the coverage, including the amount, scope and duration of each service, as well as any exclusions or limitations.
-Attach a signed actuarial report that meets the requirements specified in 42 CFR 457.431.

-A State approved under the provision below, may modify its program from time to time so long as it continues to provide coverage at least equal to the lower of the actuarial value of the coverage under the program as of August 5, 1997, or one of the benchmark programs.
-If "existing comprehensive state-based coverage" is modified, an actuarial opinion documenting that the actuarial value of the modification is greater than the value as of August 5, 1997, or one of the benchmark plans must be attached.
-Also, the fiscal year 1996 State expenditures
+1905(a) of the Act that are necessary to correct or ameliorate any defects and mental and physical illnesses or conditions discovered by the screening services, whether or not those services are covered under the Medicaid state plan.
+Section 1902(a)(43) of the Act requires that the State (1) provide and arrange for all necessary services, including supportive services, such as transportation, needed to receive medical care included within the scope of the EPSDT benefit and (2) inform eligible beneficiaries about the services available under the EPSDT benefit.

+If the coverage provided does not meet all of the statutory requirements for EPSDT contained in sections 1902(a)(43) and 1905(r) of the Act, do not check this box.

-6.1.4.3.
-Coverage that the State has extended to the entire Medicaid population Guidance: Check below if the coverage offered includes benchmark coverage, as specified in \$\partial 457.420\$, plus additional coverage.
-Under this option, the State must clearly demonstrate that the coverage it provides includes the same coverage as the benchmark package, and also describes the services that are being added to the benchmark package.
-6.1.4.4.
-Coverage that includes benchmark coverage plus additional coverage 6.1.4.5.
-Coverage that is the same as defined by existing comprehensive state-based coverage applicable only New York, Pennsylvania, or Florida (under 457.440) Guidance: Check below if the State is purchasing coverage through a group health plan, and intends to demonstrate that the group health plan is substantially equivalent to or greater than to coverage under one of the benchmark plans specified in 457.420, through use of a benefit-by-benefit comparison of the coverage.
+6.1.4.5.
+Coverage that is the same as defined by existing comprehensive state-based coverage applicable only New York, Pennsylvania, or Florida (under 457.440)

+Guidance: Check below if the State is purchasing coverage through a group health plan, and intends to demonstrate that the group health plan is substantially equivalent to or greater than to coverage under one of the benchmark plans specified in 457.420, through use of a benefit-by-benefit comparison of the coverage.
 Provide a sample of the comparison format that will be used.

 Under this option, if coverage for any benefit does not meet or exceed the coverage for that benefit under the benchmark, the State must provide an actuarial analysis as described in 457.431 to determine actuarial equivalence.

 6.1.4.6.
 Coverage under a group health plan that is substantially equivalent to or greater than benchmark coverage through a benefit by benefit comparison (Provide a sample of how the comparison will be done) Guidance: Check below if the State elects to provide a source of coverage that is not described above.
 Describe the coverage that will be offered, including any benefit limitations or exclusions.
 6.1.4.7.
 Other (Describe)

-The Division of Health Benefits administers NC Health Choice benefits equivalent to those of the NC Medicaid Program, with four exceptions:
+The Division of Health Benefits administers NC Health Choice benefits equivalent to those of the NC Medicaid-Program, with four exceptions: